lelutin/puppet-asterisk/README.md

 }
 ```

-TODO: Here a complete list of all available options, should be added.

 ### SIP encryption ###

 If you want to enable SIP encryption, you can set the following settings in the